Buy Opticrom Allergy Eye Drops Online in the UK

 The recommended instructions for Opticrom Allergy is one or two drops in each eye four times a day.
 If your symptoms worsen or do not improve, talk to your doctor or pharmacist.
 Before using the drops, you must first wash your hands.
 Tilt your head back and squeeze one or two drops inside the lower lid without touching your eye with the tip of the bottle.
 Close your eye.
 Wipe away any excess liquid from the eye with a clean tissue.
 Put the cap back on the bottle as soon as it is finished with.

 Contact your doctor if you use the eye drops more frequently than recommended or continuously for more than three months.
 If you forget a dose, use the drops as soon as your remember.
 If it is nearly time for the next dose, skip the missed dose.
 Do not double dose.

 Opticrom Allergy should not be used if you are allergic to any of the ingredients in the medicine.
 Special care should be taken when using Opticrom if you wear soft contact lenses.
-These should be taken out before using Opticrom, as one of the ingredients in the medicine - benzalkonium chloride - may change the colour of them.
-You should make sure to mention if you are taking any other medicines, including medicines obtained without a prescription.
+These should be taken out before using Opticrom, as one of the ingredients in the medicine - benzalkonium chloride - may change their colour of them.
+You should mention if you are taking any other medicines, including those obtained without a prescription.